cosmos72/stmx/README.md

   How does `(retry)` know which data it should monitor for changes?
-  Simple: it will monitor *all* transactional data (including slots of transactional objects) that were read since the beginning of the transaction and until `(retry)` was invoked.
+  Simple: it will monitor *all* transactional data (including slots of transactional objects) that was read since the beginning of the transaction and until `(retry)` was invoked.

   With RETRY, reliable communication among threads is (hopefully)